larkinmaxim/customer_settings_api_mcp_stdio/README.md

    }
    ```

-   **Security Note**: The containerized approach is strongly recommended as it keeps tokens secure in Podman secrets rather than in configuration files.
+   **Security Note**: The containerized approach is strongly recommended as it:
+   - ✅ Keeps tokens secure in Podman secrets (not in configuration files)
+   - ✅ Runs the server in an isolated container environment
+   - ✅ Uses HTTP communication to the containerized MCP server
+   - ✅ Automatically handles token injection at container runtime

 ## Usage